pyt-team/TopoNetX/docs/index.rst

 to facilitate easy installation and to reduce future installation issues arising from such dependencies.

-Welcome!
+Want to try it yourself?
 Check out our tutorials to get started.

 .. toctree::
    :maxdepth: 1